JAlcocerT/JAlcocerT/content/blog/py-stonks.md

 #### 1. Sharpe Ratio

-The Sharpe Ratio is one of the most widely used metrics for calculating risk-adjusted return.
+The Sharpe Ratio is one of the most widely used metrics for calculating **risk-adjusted return**.
 It helps you understand the return of an investment compared to its risk.

 * **What it tells you:** It measures the excess return an investment earns for each unit of total risk (volatility).
 * **Formula:**

     $$Sharpe\ Ratio = \frac{R_p - R_f}{\sigma_p}$$

 Where:
     * $R_p$ = Return of the portfolio or asset.
     * $R_f$ = Risk-free rate of return (e.g., the return on a U.S. Treasury bond).
     * $\sigma_p$ = Standard deviation of the portfolio's excess return.
 Standard deviation is a measure of volatility.